Comfort Long Term Care

 How do I know this?

-Because there is no explicit plan to cash-flow the monthly costs or to irrevocably assign a meaningful amount of present-day capital to a long-term care fund that can never be used for anything else.
+Because when I talk to people about their "plan" to self-insure for care, there is no explicit plan to cash-flow the monthly costs or to irrevocably assign a meaningful amount of present-day capital to a long-term care fund that can never be used for anything else.

 What would a significant care event actually cost, and how would it affect both assets and on-going income needs?
 Not just the dollars to be spent but also the emotional cost of suddenly jeopardizing all of a couple’s lifestyle and on-going financial security.